laurence-trippen/git-ignit/README.md

 Full-Name:
 `$ git-ignit Swift.gitignore`

+### Behaviour

-The .gitignore file will be created in the current working / caller directory.
+* The `.gitignore` file will be created in the current working / caller directory.
-Already existing .gitignore(s) won't be overwritten.
+* Already existing .gitignore(s) won't be overwritten.

 ### Todos